JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Input
 ---

 The input of the model is a resized image from the generator.
-Resizing the image imporoves training time without giving up detail.
+Resizing the image improves training time without giving up detail.
 A few students' blogs recommended a spatial size of 64x64 pixels [here](http://ottonello.gitlab.io/selfdriving/nanodegree/2017/02/09/behavioral_cloning.html) and [here](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9)
 ```python
 model.add(Cropping2D(cropping=((14,5),(0,0)), input_shape=(64, 64, 1)))
 ```
 The model also crops away the top and bottom of the image -the sky and the car's hood- as these are parts of the image are unrelated to the steering angle.
-Input normalization is important for all neural networks to allow for a successful and effecient gradient descent.
+Input normalization is important for all neural networks to allow for a successful and efficient gradient descent.
 A Lambda layer normalizes all pixel values from a range of 0-255 to +/- 0.5
 ```python
 model.add(Lambda(lambda x: x / 255.0 - 0.5))
 ```